 Both editors produce good-looking results.
 Paperform’s document approach is better for content-heavy pages.
 Fomr’s canvas approach is better for structured forms with controlled layouts.

-Fomr’s design toolkit is available on the free plan: 1700+ Google Fonts, custom color palettes, background images from Unsplash, custom logos, and complete layout control.
-Forms on Fomr’s free plan look identical to Pro.
+Fomr’s design toolkit is available on the free plan.
+You get access to 1,700+ fonts, custom color palettes, background images from Unsplash, custom logos, and complete layout control.
+Free and Pro forms look the same aside from a small “Powered by Fomr” badge.

-The design quality is comparable between the two tools.
-The difference is access: Paperform gates advanced design features (custom fonts, custom CSS) behind the Pro plan at $49/month; Fomr makes all design features free.
+The design quality is comparable between the two.
+The difference is access: Paperform gates advanced design features (custom fonts, custom CSS) behind the Pro plan at $49/month.
+Fomr makes them all free.

 Which one is right for you?